 Course Outline

-Day 1 - Understanding Basic Security Principles and Security Threats
+Day 1 - Understanding Basic Security Principles and Threats

 1. What is information and why should it be protected?

-2. Confidentiality; integrity; availability; impact of threats and risks;
+2. Confidentiality; Integrity; Availability; Impact of threats and risk;

 3. Principle of least privilege; Social engineering; attack surface analysis; threat modeling